-Students currently enrolled in the AS Respiratory Care Program at Skyline College who intend to continue into the BS Respiratory Care Program

-OR

-- Recent graduates from other programs who have completed an accredited Respiratory Care program

-equivalent to an AS in Respiratory Care and are eligible for California licensure

-OR

-- Licensed Respiratory Care Practitioners who have completed an accredited Respiratory Care program equivalent to an AS in Respiratory Care and are eligible for California licensure
+- Students currently enrolled in the AS Respiratory Care Program at Skyline College who intend to continue into the BS Respiratory Care Program - OR - Recent graduates from other programs who have completed an accredited Respiratory Care program equivalent to an AS in Respiratory Care and are eligible for California licensure OR - Licensed Respiratory Care Practitioners who have completed an accredited Respiratory Care program equivalent to an AS in Respiratory Care and are eligible for California licensure

 AND

-- Completion of a minimum of 30 units from the CSU General Education (GE) pattern, including the "Golden Four":
+- Completion of a minimum of 30 units from the CSU General Education (GE) pattern, including the "Golden Four", and/or the Cal-GETC pattern (for candidates starting in Fall 2025).

 - A1 Oral Communication

 - A2 Written Communication

 - A3 Critical Thinking

 - B4 Mathematics/Quantitative Reasoning

-OR completion of the Intersegmental General Education Transfer Curriculum (IGETC) for CSU or UC.
+OR completion of the Intersegmental General Education Transfer Curriculum (IGETC) for CSU or UC, Cal-GETC.